paipuix/personal-site/README.md

-# personalsite
+# Paipuix's Tech Tomes
 Github-hosted personal site for projects.
-This is going to be used during my school year to show progress and build a timeline for myself.
-Expect constant revisions and edits.
+This is going to be used during the 2026-2027 school year to show progress and build a timeline for myself.
+Expect major revisions and constant edits.

 Do not use my site as your own, please.
-I will mention resources in another file sometime, but currently I am busy with site development.
+You may reference it for learning (especially if you need help with the marquee) and personal use.